dfernandezperez/ChIPseq-snakemake/README.md

 # Pasini's lab ChIP-seq pipeline

-Snakemake-based ChIP-seq pipeline for being run in our PBS-based HPC.
+Snakemake-based ChIP-seq pipeline to be run in our PBS-based HPC using singularity containers.
+The singularity image that is used to run this pipeline is created from [this](https://github.com/dfernandezperez/Docker/blob/master/ChIP-seq/Dockerfile) docker container.

 ## Setup